 A total of 47 participants completed the trial.
 Fasting blood samples were collected from the participants after each of the three coffee stages and serum samples were analyzed for various metabolites.

-Unsurprisingly, over 100 body metabolites changed when there was increased coffee consumption.
-Some were dramatically decreased, especially after the 8 cups per day phase.
-Arachidonate, a precursor to anandamide (AEA) and 2-arachydonylglycerol (2-AG) was significantly decreased with increased coffee intake.
-Other ethanolamines, which structurally resemble and share biosynthetic and degradation pathways with AEA and 2-AG were also decreased.
+Unsurprisingly, over 100 body metabolites change with increases in coffee consumption.
+Some dramatically decrease, especially after an 8 cups per day amount.
+Arachidonate, a precursor to anandamide (AEA) and 2-arachydonylglycerol (2-AG) significantly decreases with increased coffee intake.
+Other ethanolamines, which structurally resemble and share biosynthetic and degradation pathways with AEA and 2-AG also decrease.

 This initial study highlighted some of the damaging effects of heavy coffee drinking to endocannabinoid tone.
 The results raise the possibility that chronically elevated coffee consumption could wreak havoc on systems regulated by endocannabinoids.
 These include the immune system, sleep cycles, appetite control and cognitive functioning.

-Rodent Study Finds Caffeine May Protect Against Stress Damage
+Rodent Study Finds Caffeine Molecule May Protect Against Stress Damage

 These findings may have particularly high impact in individuals undergoing stressful life events, since caffeine consumption typically increases under stress.
 Likewise, increased coffee consumption is correlated with increases in stress-induced neurotransmitter changes, cortisol levels and depressive symptoms.
 Stress downregulates CB1 receptor-mediated transmission, suggesting the existence of the interplay between stress, caffeine consumption and cannabinoids signaling.

 A study in mice looked at these associations.
 Researchers wanted to address the sensitivity of CB1 receptors in the brain after the mice received caffeine in their drinking water.
-A second part of the study investigated how synaptic transmissions were changed by stress.
+A second part of the study investigated how synaptic transmissions change because of stress.
 All of this takes place in the striatum area of the brain.
 It plays a key role in the central effects of caffeine and is richly endowed in cannabinoid receptors.